chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

     .. math::
         \phi := min \left( max \left(\phi^{old},0 \right),1 \right)

-    The phase fraction :math:`\phi` is a physical paramter that is bounded in the interval :math:`[0-1]`.
+The phase fraction :math:`\phi` is a physical parameter that is bounded in the interval :math:`[0-1]`.
-    The phase fraction limiter above will uopdate the phase fraction in case it fell outside of these bounds.
+The phase fraction limiter above will update the phase fraction if it failed to respect these bounds.

 #.
 Interface sharpening